aidanastridge/one-minute-sketch/README.md

 # ✏️ One Minute Sketch

 ## What?
-Script that captures a random frame from youtube video.
+Script that captures a random frame from a video.

 ## Why?